dlo137/dlo137/README.md

 Full Stack Developer
 --------------------

 Hi!
-I’m a Full Stack Developer who specializes in the MERN stack & Python as well.
-I began my journey as a self taught developer but have recently shifted to studying for my Bachelors of Science in Full Stack Development at Arizona State University.
+I’m a Full Stack Developer who specializes in the MERN stack & Python.
+I began my journey a little over a year ago as a self taught developer but have recently shifted to studying for my Bachelors of Science in Full Stack Development at Arizona State University.
 If you're in need of a passionate & dedicated Jr. developer?
 Let’s get in touch!

 * 🌍  I'm based in the United States
 * 🖥️  See my portfolio at [D'Angelo Watson](http://ComingSoon)